 Albert Budd Termin papers

-Includes papers and manuscript thesis from Termin's graduate schooling; meet results, meet reports, meet tapes (similar to register tape with individual swimmer times and benchmarks), diving score sheets, and championship results for the University at Buffalo Men's Swimming and Diving Team; blueprints for natatorium in Alumni Arena; conference materials; manuscripts; research files relating to training and swimming physiology; patent documentation for swimmer training method and swimsuit design; awards and memorabilia of Termin and the men's swimming and diving team; media clippings; and extensive photographic images including photographs, albums, scrapbooks, digital images, and slides.
+Includes papers and manuscript thesis from Termin's graduate schooling; meet results, meet reports, meet tapes (similar to register tape with individual swimmer times and benchmarks), diving score sheets, and championship results for the University at Buffalo Men's Swimming and Diving Team; blueprints for natatorium in Alumni Arena; conference materials; manuscripts; research files relating to training and swimming physiology; patent documentation for swimmer training method and swimsuit design; awards and memorabilia of Termin and the men's swimming and diving team; media clippings; streaming video; and extensive photographic images including photographs, albums, scrapbooks, digital images, and slides.

 During processing, it was not always easy to separate training materials from research materials.
 The two are closely related and while all care was taken to distinguish, a look through both series may be required.